Modular interpretation of a non-reductive Chow quotient: The CGK-to-Chow map is a regular morphism

 Recall that the data of a stable tree of $\PP^d$s includes a parameterization of each hyperplane $H_v$, i.e., for each $v\in V$ we have a specified map $\PP^{d-1} \hookrightarrow X$ with image $H_v \subseteq X_v$.
 We can choose a basis for $|L_v|$ such that the morphism $\varphi_{L_v} : X \rightarrow \PP^d$ sends the $d$ coordinate points and the point $(1:\cdots :1)$ of $H_v \subseteq X_v$ to the corresponding points of the hyperplane $H \subseteq \PP^d$ defined by the vanishing of the first coordinate.
 This yields a commutative triangle

-which we may view colloquially as the statement that $\varphi_{L_v}$ ``fixes pointwise'' the hyperplane $H_v$. \emph{In what follows, we shall only work with bases for this complete linear system with this property.}
+which we may view colloquially as the statement that $\varphi_{L_v}$ ``fixes the hyperplane $H_v$ pointwise.'' \emph{In what follows, we shall only work with bases for this complete linear system with this property.}

 \begin{definition} Fix a closed point For each vertex $v\in V$, the \emph{$v$-component configuration} is the point configuration The \emph{configuration cycle} $Z(\underline{X})$ is the sum of fundamental cycles of $G$-orbit closures of component configurations: \end{definition}